Williamsburg Wastewater Treatment Plant Improvements Promote Sustainability

 HR Green provided construction administration and part-time construction observation throughout the construction phase.
 HR Green staff partnered with the City inspector to observe construction and provide direction to the contractor.
 An emphasis on value engineering and close coordination minimized costly change orders.
 The total change order cost during construction amounted to less than 1% of the construction contract.
 Despite major delays in the procurement of equipment, the WWTP was commissioned approximately eight months prior to the NPDES permit compliance deadline.

 Benefit: The new WWTP has been operational since August 2023 and has successfully maintained compliance with the City’s NPDES limits.
 The plant is achieving consistent Total Nitrogen removal (although not currently required), and only a few modifications would be necessary to achieve Total Phosphorus removal if needed in the future.
-Additionally, the effluent reuse system will reduce operational costs to the City by an estimated $50,000 per year in potable water consumption charges and free-up capacity for the new RO Water Treatment Plant.
+Additionally, the effluent reuse system will reduce operational costs to the City by an estimated $50,000 per year in potable water consumption charges and free-up capacity for the new reverse osmosis Water Treatment Plant.